-Despite the outcry from law enforcement and conservative groups, authorizing them to compel the attendance of witnesses and the police reform bill does little or nothing to expand police liabilproduction of documents.
-The composition of all newly constituted ity since police officers are already protected by insurance policies CPBs, along with their "scope of authority," are decisions left to the and union contracts that provide coverage for conduct that is not municipality.
-The statute specifically provides that no limitations willful and wanton.
-A better approach would be to follow the lead will be imposed on municipalities which already have CPBs. of states like Colorado, which simply provides payment for police CPBs have a long history, beginning shortly after the Second World misconduct to be made by the municipality and to put the whole War.
-Over the next two decades these early review boards were issue of qualified immunity in the trash where it belongs.
+Despite the outcry from law enforcement and conservative groups, the police reform bill does little or nothing to expand police liability since police officers are already protected by insurance policies and union contracts that provide coverage for conduct that is not willful and wanton.
+A better approach would be to follow the lead of states like Colorado, which simply provides payment for police misconduct to be made by the municipality and to put the whole issue of qualified immunity in the trash where it belongs.